Aboriginal Food...and Water

 Tree roots also store water.
 A lot of eucalyptus have extremely long roots that extend many metres away from the trunk and relatively close to the surface.
 This helps them find underground water.

 Australian Aboriginals dug and harvested water from the roots of various trees such as the red or blue mallee.
-They also learnt to collect and drain the dew drops from the plants.

 When all the other sources were exhausted Aborigines could even squeeze out the "water holding" frogs.
 This is a frog species that has large amounts of water stored in its body.
 They can be found below the surface of claypan wetlands.